haskellcats/homebrew-crypto/README.md

 Powers mod n, euclidian algorithm, modular inverse, and Miller Rabin prime test all copy pasted.
 Uses the arithmoi Haskell library for factorization and totient, which is not used in any actual crypto.
+Special thanks to lpsmith in #haskell-blah for the chinese remainder theorem code.

 ## Driver program